 Temporal logic planning is at the intersection of formal methods, automata theory, and control theory.
 It provides a hierarchical framework for synthesizing controllers based on a system’s intended behavior requirements.
 Reactive discrete planners are implemented at the high-level while continuous controllers, which implement the discrete plan, are used at the low-level.
 In my recent work, I have extended the temporal logic planning framework in two ways and applied these ideas to the application domain of aircraft vehicle management systems.
 The first extension has been the conversion of high-level system requirements into a formal specification language.
 I have created an aircraft electric power system domain-specific language that can be used, in conjunction with its associated program code, to automatically convert common domain-specific requirements into a formal specification language compatible with current synthesis solvers.
 The second extension has been developing a formalism for synthesizing correct-by-construction timed and untimed protocols from temporal logic specifications for aircraft electric power systems.
 I have proposed a framework for writing specifications in a compact manner.
 Furthermore, I have utilized previous work on distributed synthesis to reduce computational complexity and enhance design modularity for these large-scale, complex systems.

-Real-Time Flight Planning Simulation Software for Unmanned Aircraft Systems
+Real-Time Flight Planning Simulation Software for Unmanned Aircraft Systems/Millennium Engineering and Integration